danmassarano/WindowsMaintenence/README.md

 This will make the second script run if the first one has completed and triggered a reboot.

-TODO: That should be it but confirm when I fully set up.

-### Maintenance Script

-The rest need to be automated in this script or done manually.
-Thoughts below, but I'm still working out how to do it all.
+## Additional work to complete

-##### Update drivers
+* Update drivers
     * Uses third party software so I'll have to figure out how to download/update and run in script
     * Likely route is to have a list of places to check, log and alert when an update is available and download/install updates where needed

-##### Additional

 * Add logging - so that all issues are tracked in a log file
-* Have a config file where all variables can be set up (eg drives to check, driver types) so they don't need to be hard-coded

-### Manual Steps

-* Junk programs uninstall

-## Maintenance Steps

-Out of order from that guide, I'm going with what I can automate first, then figuring out the rest as I go.
-The ones crossed out are already implemented.